Decision pipeline

 • Sub-Saharan Africa (16): Angola (AO), Cameroon (CM), DRC (CD), Ethiopia (ET), Ghana (GH), Ivory Coast (CI), Kenya (KE), Mozambique (MZ), Namibia — coverage via regional feeds, Nigeria (NG), Rwanda (RW), Senegal (SN), South Africa (ZA), Tanzania (TZ), Uganda (UG), Zambia (ZM), Zimbabwe (ZW).

-Incidents without a detectable country (ZZ) appear in the timeline but don't enter the continental index — they have no continent to sum to.
+Incidents without a detectable country appear in the timeline marked as global, but don't enter the continental index — they have no continent to sum to.

 What the index is NOT